 INSTITUTE OF MUSEUM AND LIBRARY SCIENCES

-Last updated on January 14th, 2026
+Last updated on January 22nd, 2026

-ADDED ON JANUARY 13, 2026: The Institute of Museum and Libruary Sciences has issued its annual funding opportunity to support Native American and Native Hawaiian museums. $3.75 million is being made available under this funding opportunity with maximum awards of $250,000.
+ADDED ON JANUARY 13, 2026: The Institute of Museum and Library Sciences has issued its annual funding opportunity to support Native American and Native Hawaiian museums. $3.75 million is being made available under this funding opportunity with maximum awards of $250,000.
 Proposals are due on March 13, 2026.
 To download the official synopsis, click here.
 To download the entire funding opportunity, click here.

-ADDED ON JANUARY 13, 2026 The Institute of Museum and Library Sciences has issued its annual funding opportunity to establish, sustain and improve library services. $1.7 million is being made available under this funding opportunity with maximum awards of $10,000.
+ADDED ON JANUARY 13, 2026 The Institute of Museum and Library Sciences has issued its annual funding opportunity to establish, sustain and improve Native American library services. $1.7 million is being made available under this funding opportunity with maximum awards of $10,000.
 Proposals are due on March 13, 2026.
 To download the official synopsis, click here.
 To download the entire funding opportunity, click here.

 DEPARTMENT OF ENERGY